 Most urethral injuries occur in men.
 Common causes include pelvic fractures and straddle injuries to the perineum.
 The perineum is the area between the anus and the scrotum (or in women between the anus and vulva).
 (See also Overview of Urinary Tract and Genital Injury.)

 The urethra can also be injured unintentionally during surgical procedures done directly on the urethra or during procedures in which instruments are passed into the urethra, such as bladder catheterization or cystoscopy (passing a flexible viewing tube through the urethra into the bladder).
 Occasionally, injuries result from gunshot wounds.
 Rarely, urethral injuries can be self-inflicted when a person inserts a foreign object directly into the urethra, or they can occur with a penile fracture.

 Some injuries to the urethra are limited to bruising.
-Injury to the urethra can also tear the lining, resulting in leakage of urine into the tissues of the penis, scrotum, abdominal wall, or perineum (the area between the anus and vulva or scrotum).
+Injury to the urethra can also tear the lining, resulting in leakage of urine into the tissues of the penis, scrotum, abdominal wall, or perineum.

-In men, the diagnosis of a urethral injury is usually confirmed by retrograde urography, an x-ray taken after a radiopaque dye (contrast agent) is instilled directly into the end of the urethra.
-Retrograde urography is done before a catheter is passed through the urethra into the bladder.
+In men, the diagnosis of a urethral injury is usually confirmed by retrograde urethrography, an x-ray taken after a radiopaque contrast agent, a liquid that is visible on x-rays, is put directly into the end of the urethra.
+Retrograde urethrography is done before a catheter is passed through the urethra into the bladder.
 In women, a flexible endoscope is used to examine the lining of the bladder and the urethra (cystoscopy).

 Treatment helps to prevent some complications of urethral injuries.
-Complications that cannot be prevented are treated.
+Complications that cannot be prevented are treated accordingly.